 Sudhanshu Saria’s love for filmmaking stems from a quiet place of control - the ability to move, change and juxtapose characters and plot lines to tell a story of his own.
 As far as memory takes him back, he remembers being enchanted by the world of celluloid.
 After cutting his teeth with his short, His New Hands, LOEV marks a new beginning for Sudhanshu’s filmography.
 A quiet and intimate gay love story, the film follows three men and their entangled lives as they try to understand and negotiate the boundaries between love and friendship.
 But at the core of its inspiration lies a very familiar situation - a crushing heartbreak.

-As the film releases worldwide on Netflix today, Sudhanshu takes me through his romance with the lens and the journey of this very important film - that gives a voice to a million emotions in a country that largely ‘others’ any shade of love that it doesn’t understand.
+As the film is streaming on Netflix now, Sudhanshu takes me through his romance with the lens and the journey of this very important film - that gives a voice to a million emotions in a country that largely ‘others’ any shade of love that it doesn’t understand.

 Tell me about your childhood.
 Did your years growing up influence your journey as a filmmaker?